AliReza1214/curriculum/foundations/introduction/introduction_to_web_development.md

 ### Types of Web Developers

-Earlier, we mentioned that web development work could be in the front end, the back end, or the full stack.
+Earlier, we mentioned that web development work could be in the front-end, the back-end, or the full stack.
 What exactly do these terms mean?

-The **front end** is the stuff you see on the website in your browser, including the presentation of content and user interface elements like the navigation bar.
+The **front-end** is the stuff you see on the website in your browser, including the presentation of content and user interface elements like the navigation bar.
 Front-end developers use HTML, CSS, JavaScript, and their relevant frameworks to ensure that content is presented effectively and that users have an excellent experience.

-The **back end** refers to the guts of the application, which live on the server.
-The back end stores and serves program data to ensure that the front end has what it needs.
+The **back-end** refers to the guts of the application, which live on the server.
+The back-end stores and serves program data to ensure that the front-end has what it needs.
 This process can become very complicated when a website has millions of users.
 Back-end developers use programming languages like Java, Python, and Ruby to work with data.

-**Full-stack developers** are comfortable working with both the front and back ends.
+**Full-stack developers** are comfortable working with both the front and back-ends.
 At The Odin Project, we focus on teaching you full-stack development, covering all aspects of web development.

 For more detail, Udacity has a great blog post on this topic: [3 Web Dev Careers Decoded: Front-End vs Back-End vs Full Stack](http://blog.udacity.com/2014/12/front-end-vs-back-end-vs-full-stack-web-developers.html)